sdinespierce/etl_project/README.md

 Data USA for [Income](https://datausa.io/profile/geo/new-york#economy) Kaggle for [Accident Data](US_Accidents_raw.csv)

-The ata was then cleaned using Jupyter Notebooks and loaded into an Amazon Web Service database.
+The data was then cleaned using Jupyter Notebooks and loaded into an Amazon Web Service database.